- GW Home

 We want to educate the world, and that includes you!

 At GW, we provide a world-class education to our students and extend that to our local and global communities.
 As part of the GW community, we feel it is important to offer our employees and their dependents an opportunity to participate in our formal education.
 The tuition remission benefit pays a percentage of tuition costs not to exceed the Columbian College rate.
 The benefit does not apply to ineligible courses and programs, fees and student account financial penalties.

-All students (employees, spouse, domestic partner, or children) must follow normal university registration procedures to enroll for classes and then apply for the tuition remission benefit (please see section below regarding the new online application process).
+All students (employees, spouse, domestic partner, or children) must follow normal university registration procedures to enroll for classes and then apply for the tuition remission benefit (please see information below regarding the online application process).
 No benefit coverage is provided for courses taken at other colleges or universities.
 (Dependent children may be eligible for undergraduate tuition under the Tuition Exchange Program.)
 Please review important dates before applying for the benefit.

 The online tuition remission application is available to employees, their dependents and retirees of the university.
 Please take some time to learn more about the online tuition remission application process by reviewing our tools and resources:

 Skillport (NetID and password required.
 Be sure to allow Skillport pop-ups on your browser.)

 Please note: Paper applications will no longer be accepted for employees, their dependents and retirees.
 (All other groups (dependents of retirees, affiliates, dependents of deceased employees) will continue to submit paper applications).

 Important Application (online and hardcopy) Acceptance Dates:

 - Spring Semester October 3 through February 1

 - Summer Semester April 14 through June 15